 SPONSOR AD

-She said the health promotion department is working assiduously to educate the populace on sexual reproductive health and rights.
+She further said the health promotion department was working assiduously to educate the populace on sexual reproductive health and rights, and tackling maternal deaths in the country.

 The Executive Secretary, Ogun state primary health care department, Dr Elijah Olushola said over 20% to 30% of maternal deaths in Nigeria is as a result of unsafe abortion amongst adolescents and young people.